waikontse/blogs_and_articles/articles/Stop overengineering.md

 ![[User-Story-and-Description-1024x679.png|400]]

 What we are missing here are the requirements (functional/non-functional).
-With the lack of requirements, comes freedom of interpretation.
+Without requirements we are free to interpret the user story as we see fit.
 Best case scenario, we have achieved what we ideally should have achieved design or code wise.
 Average case scenario would be that we've overengineered, delayed the product launch, upset stakeholders, and went a bit over budget.
 Most importantly, the product is working as expected.
-Worst case scenario would be that we've underengineered, taken some shortcuts, and unknowingly introduced bugs or defects.
-But we have launched on time and happy stakeholders.
+Worst case scenario would be that we've underengineered, taken some shortcuts, and unknowingly introduced bugs or defects, but we have launched on time and have happy stakeholders.

 We can do better much better by providing the requirements in the acceptance criteria of the user story.
 You can even take it up a notch, you can even describe your requirements in plain spoken language on how your system should behave and translate it to something like [Gherking](https://cucumber.io/) and have semi-working tests for your requirements.
 If that got you excited, you should read up on BDD (Behaviour Driven development).

-The big question is ofcourse, how do we come up with requirements?
+The big question is of course, how do we come up with requirements?
 We have to start asking questions and receive realistic answers.
 E.g. 'What should happen if user A does thing Y?', or 'How should it behave if thing X happens?'
-The goal here is to gather the right amount of requirements so we don't under or overengineer.
+The goal here is to gather the right amount of requirements so we don't under or overengineer, and solve for the problem we currently have.
 Here are some of my favorite techniques and methods
 1. Impact mapping (for finding your goal)
 2. MoSCoW method (for setting your requirements)